The story of drinking in early America began before the Revolutionary War and continued after it.

 When informal controls failed, there were always legal ones.
 Alcohol abuse was treated with rapid and sometimes severe punishment.
 Although infractions did occur, the general sobriety of the colonists suggests the effectiveness of their system of informal and formal control.

-Especially noteworthy is that this was in a population that averaged about three and a half gallons of pure alcohol per year per person.9 Thus, that rate was dramatically higher than the present rate of consumption.
+The population that averaged about three and a half gallons of pure alcohol per year per person.9 Thus, that rate was greatly higher than the present rate of consumption.

 Change Created Problems of Drinking in Early America